Healthcare scientist: Disciplines

-Organisation
+Organization

-Regulation and organisation of healthcare scientists varies significantly from country to country, and from discipline to discipline.
+Regulation and organization of healthcare scientists varies significantly from country to country, and from discipline to discipline.

 Europe

 United Kingdom

 There are over 50,000 healthcare scientists working in the NHS.
 Biomedical Scientist and Clinical scientist are a protected title in the United Kingdom, requiring state registration.
 The Health and Care Professions Council holds the register and regulates the profession.
 The main routes to registration and training are through courses run by the Institute of Biomedical Science or the National School of Healthcare Science.

 North America

 United States

 According to the bureau of labor statistics, there were 120,000 medical scientists working in the United States in 2016.